Interactive Opioid Tool

 Opioid-related morbidity and mortality in Ontario

-Data from the interactive tool suggests there has been a steady increase in opioid-related harms in Ontario for more than a decade.
-Since 2003, the number of deaths has increased 246 per cent; more than 1,250 Ontarians died from opioid-related causes in 2017.
+Data from the interactive tool suggests there has been a steady increase in opioid-related harms in Ontario for more than a decade; more than 2,400 Ontarians died from opioid-related causes in 2020.